-- 8. Bed linens and clothes should be washed at least once each week.
-Students should not leave personal belongings in the washrooms, nor anything hanging on the front of the verandahs.
+- 8. Bed linens and clothes should be washed each week.
+Students should not leave personal belongings in the washrooms, nor anything hanging on the front of the verandas.
 Hiring someone to wash linens and clothes is permitted, but only at the student's expense, and laundry is to be done on Saturday mornings.
 The wash sinks may be used for doing laundry. - 9.
 Any maintenance needs should be reported to the receptionist. - 10.
 All lights, fans, and faucets should be turned off when a room is vacated. - 11.
 Electric appliances, especially those with heating elements, are prohibited in the dormitories.
-The only exception is electric irons.
-Computers, radios and audio or video players, and cell-phone chargers are permitted. - 12.
+The only exception is electric irons.Computers, radios and audio or video players, and cell-phone chargers are permitted. - 12.
 Food, utensils, and dishes may not be kept in the dormitory rooms.
 If fumigation is necessary, the occupants will pay the charges. - 13.
 A refrigerator for storing food and water is available in the cafeteria; students may use it at their own risk. - 14.
-Students are asked to help keep the campus and dormitory areas clean and to avoid littering.
-Rubbish bins are provided in front of each dormitory. - 15.
-Rooms, showers, and toilets are to be cleaned on a weekly basis.
-Cleaning supplies are distributed at the beginning of each semester. - 16.
-Rooms may be inspected when deemed necessary by the Dean of Students. - 17.
-Dormitory attire should be modest at all times, in good taste, neat, and clean. - 18.
-Good personal hygiene should be practiced. - 19.
-Motorbikes and vehicles must be parked only in the designated areas. - 20.
+Rooms may be inspected when deemed necessary by the Dean of Students. - 15.
+Dormitory attire should be modest at all times, in good taste, neat, and clean. - 16.
+Good personal hygiene should be practiced. - 17.
+Motorbikes and vehicles must be parked only in the designated areas. - 18.
 Duplication of dormitory keys is prohibited.